Here’s how the return of D.J. Reed and Colby Parkinson could help the Seahawks

 Neal is rated 33rd out of 82 safeties in Pro Football Focus’ grades this week, and Carroll said he has played well enough that the Seahawks will try to forge out a regular role for him even when Adams returns.

-Carroll also noted the presence of veteran Damarious Randall, who was elevated off the practice squad the last two weeks to add more depth at safety.
+Carroll also noted the presence of veteran Damarious Randall, who was elevated off the practice squad the past two weeks to add more depth at safety.
 The team won’t be able to elevate Randall anymore, and Carroll hinted he could soon be promoted to the 53-player roster.

 “Because of the emergence of Randall along with Ryan, those guys have both already been on the field and showed us that they can play, so we’re able to withstand it at this point,’’ Carroll said.
 “And I hope that we’ll get to see more of Randall as we’re going forward.
 He’s a good ballplayer and he’s been around us now enough he’s starting to dig in.’’